Championing the joy of good wine for today and tomorrow

 A fuller breakdown of the five key areas of our sustainability plan, what we’re doing and why we’re doing it.

-We buy with integrity, working to improve the lives of workers in our supply chain and minimise our environmental impactFind out more
+Buying with integrity and improving the lives of workers in our supply chain

 Members and growers know too well that one of life's pleasures is sharing a glass of wine.
 Fantastic-tasting wines have been at the heart of The Wine Society’s approach for the past 150 years, and we’re determined to continue to do that for the next 150.

 Our growers and winemakers around the world are facing real challenges.
 Vineyard damage from fires, floods and frosts, rising global temperatures, declining water supplies and changing weather patterns are all serious issues and threaten the long-term future of our favourite bottles.

 In the last ten years, we have seen a major increase of the weather fluctuations.
 We have lost three crops entirely in the last five years, two with the frost and one with the hail.

 We're committed to ensuring that everything we do across all aspects of our business, is good for our members, good for the people we work with, good for the wine we sell and above all, good for the planet.

 That's why we've launched a sustainability plan.
 We will reduce carbon emissions, minimise our use of resources and ensure we’re taking care of people right across our supply chain, and we'll be working with our suppliers, encouraging them to do exactly the same thing.